- 1 Camino de Santiago, France and Spain

 - 9 Pelion Peninsula, Greece

-9 Hiking Trails to Try Out in Europe This Spring
+9 Hiking Trails in Europe to Tackle This Spring

 There’s no better time to hike than spring.
 After the dead of winter, there’s just something about taking in the sensory joys of landscapes coming back to life.
 In the spirit of the season, we’ve rounded up 9 hikes to try during your next European jaunt—from cliff-clinging paths in Malaga to vineyard-rife routes in France.
 Best of all, there’s a full range of levels, so whether you’re a solo trekker after a weeks-long adventure or a parent looking for an hour-long walk to help your little ones burn off some energy, we've got something for everyone.